n-patil12/n-patil12/README.md

 - 🤝 Interpersonal skills: willful, energetic, repsectful, optimistic

-- 🔭 I am currently working as a CS 111 Python Program Design Teaching Assistant! :)
+- 🔭 I am currently working as a Python Teaching Assistant! :)

-- 🌱 I’m currently learning about UI Design and F#!

 - 📫 How to reach me: LinkedIn, Handshake, Email --> all linked in my bio